dlicudi/cv/docs/projects.md

 # Projects

-A sample of interesting projects I've worked on, some of which I have expanded on to include more detailed information.
+A sample of interesting projects I've worked on, some of which I have expanded on to include sequence diagrams as a visual aid.

 ## EPG CDR Processor
 L|Python|https://www.python.org|